Get 20% OFF your perfect routine. Take our health quiz.

 Are any adaptogens safe while breastfeeding?

-When can I take ashwagandha again?
+When can I take ashwagandha again after breastfeeding?

 Generally after fully weaning or once milk production has stopped.
+Speak to a healthcare professional before reintroducing it.

 ↑ Back to top